Derm-Approved Solutions for All Your Summer Skin Complaints

-The issue: breakouts.
+The issue: Breakouts

 The solution: Keep those pores clear.
 “Avoid oil-based moisturizers and makeup,” which could potentially clog pores, says David E. Bank, a dermatologist and the director of the Center for Dermatology, Cosmetic & Laser Surgery, in Mount Kisco, New York.
 Choose oil-free lotions and a powdered mineral foundation instead.
-Exfoliate three to four times a week with a mild scrub or a washcloth, and after exercising (or on especially sweaty days), use a glycolic face wash, such as Peter Thomas Roth Glycolic Acid 3% Facial Wash ($32, drugstore.com), to keep skin clean.
+Exfoliate three to four times a week with a mild scrub or a washcloth, and after exercising (or on especially sweaty days), use a glycolic face wash, such as Peter Thomas Roth Glycolic Acid 3% Facial Wash ($38, sephora.com), to keep skin clean.

-The issue: shine.
+The issue: Shine

-The issue: a painful sunburn.
+The issue: A painful sunburn

 The solution: The best defense is a good offense—use your sunscreen!
 But if you wind up red despite diligent application, relieve the discomfort by taking an over-the-counter nonsteroidal anti-inflammatory drug, such as ibuprofen.
 You can also soothe the burn with a cool milk soak.
 Dilute a bowl of whole milk with some cold water, soak a washcloth in it, and apply for 10 minutes at a time.
 “The fat in the milk has anti-inflammatory properties,” says Wechsler.
 Applying pure aloe vera (from the plant or in a commercial gel) may also ease pain.
 Beyond that, treat your skin gently: Stop exposing it to the sun; apply multiple coats of a fragrance-free moisturizer (which won’t sting) daily; and when you start to peel, don’t pick.
 Expect your skin to heal in about 10 days.

-The issue: brown spots.
+The issue: Brown spots

 The solution: Again, sunscreen is key as a preventive measure.
 If brown spots start to appear, the best way to fight them is to increase cell turnover by exfoliating regularly with a gentle scrub that contains alpha or beta hydroxy acids.
-Creams that contain soy, like Aveeno Positively Radiant Daily Moisturizer SPF 30 ($17, drugstore.com), may also help lighten existing spots.
+Creams that contain soy, like Aveeno Positively Radiant Daily Moisturizer SPF 30 ($19, ulta.com), may also help lighten existing spots.
 If you’re still seeing them after using over-the-counter products, consider talking to your dermatologist about a prescription-strength preparation with a mix of hydroquinone and a vitamin A derivative, like tretinoin, that encourages exfoliation.